JamesDrysdale/PDA_portfolio/static_and_dynamic_test_start_point/testing_task_1.md

     end
   end

-  dif highest_card(card1 card2) # typo: dif should read def; the parameters must be seperated with a comma: (card1, card2) if card1.value > card2.value
+  dif highest_card(card1 card2) # typo: dif should read def; the parameters must be seperated with a comma: (card1, card2).
+Method not properly indented if card1.value > card2.value
     return card # 'card' is undefined.
 This must read: return card1 else
     return card2
   end
 end
 end # This end statement isn't needed here and will cause errors.
-It needs to be after the end statement on line 33 to close the class
+It needs to be after the end statement on line 33 to close the class, which needs to contain the method below as well

-def self.cards_total(cards)
-  total # We need to set an initial value here and to do so must use: total = 0 for card in cards
+def self.cards_total(cards) #This whole method should be indented total # We need to set an initial value here and to do so must use: total = 0 for card in cards
     total += card.value